 Then malt grist gets mixed with water.
 This process is called “mashing”, and the resulting mixture is called mash.
 When water is added barley enzymes begin to break down starch into maltose.
 To speed up the fermentation brewers heat up mash to a temperature of 168.8°F/76°C.

 Then the finished must is filtered.
 Boiled mash is poured from a pot into a sieve which is sealed at the bottom.
 Mashed malt is kept for some time, until the solid particles, which are called brewer’s grain, don’t settle.
-When the sieve is opened, clear liquid must starts to seep through it and a layer of grains.
-It is collected in a special pot for brewing afterwards.
+When the sieve is opened, the clear liquid must start to seep through it and a layer of grains.
+It is collected in a special pot for brewing afterward.